celisawalker/concert-logger-app-project/README.md

 ## App Features
 * Concert Logging - users enter the details of concerts that they have previously attended and included details such as the artist name, date, the venue, location.
 They can also leave a review so that in the future, they may revisit the entry to see what they did or didn't like about that experience
 * Top artists - users can add a list of their favorite artists and note whether or not this artist is one of their top 5 favorites at the moment.
-If they are, they will be displayed on the user's concerts index page along with that artist's top five songs according to Spotify.
-This feature utilizes the Spotify API to dynamically update the tracks based on which artists are marked as a user's top five.
+If they are, they will be displayed on the user's concerts index page.
 * CRUD functionality - users can create, read, update and delete both concert and artist entries on Gig Diary
 * Image Upload - users can upload images of their concerts to look back on in the future